 4.4 Users are indirectly subject to Anthropic's acceptable use policies.
 Any use of the Platform that would breach Anthropic's policies is also a breach of these Terms.

-5.1 To the maximum extent permitted by applicable Australian law, Capacoty Pty Ltd (as trustee for the Capacoty Trust), its directors, officers, employees, contractors, and agents shall not be liable for any direct, indirect, incidental, special, consequential, or punitive loss or damage arising out of or in connection with:
+5.1 To the maximum extent permitted by applicable Australian law, Capacoty Pty Ltd (as trustee for the Capacoty Trust), its directors, officers, employees, contractors, and agents shall not be liable for any indirect, incidental, special, consequential, or punitive loss or damage arising out of or in connection with:

 5.2 Where liability cannot be excluded under the Australian Consumer Law (Schedule 2, Competition and Consumer Act 2010 (Cth)), Capacoty's liability is limited, at Capacoty's election, to resupplying the relevant service or paying the cost of having the service resupplied.
+Nothing in these Terms excludes, restricts, or modifies any right, remedy, guarantee, or liability that cannot lawfully be excluded, restricted, or modified, including under the Australian Consumer Law.

 5.3 In no event shall Capacoty's aggregate liability to any User exceed the total subscription fees paid by that User in the twelve (12) months immediately preceding the event giving rise to the claim.